 The Nevada County Charter Services Authority (NCCSA), a California Joint Powers Agency, provides special education services to students who have Individual Education Plans (IEPs).
-Teachers and the Special Education Coordinator (Resource Specialist) work together to modify the curricula to meet these special needs.
+Teachers and the Special Education Coordinator (Resource Specialist) work together to accommodate the learning needs of students with IEPs.